watson-developer-cloud/swift-sdk/README.md

 The IBM Watson Language Translator service lets you select a domain, customize it, then identify or select the language of text, and then translate the text from one supported language to another.

+Note that the Language Translator service was formerly known as Language Translation.
+It is recommended to [migrate](http://www.ibm.com/watson/developercloud/doc/language-translator/migrating.shtml) to Language Translator, however, existing Language Translation service instances are currently supported by the `LanguageTranslatorV2` framework.
+To use a legacy Language Translation service, set the `serviceURL` property before executing the first API call to the service.

 The following example demonstrates how to use the Language Translator service:

 ```swift